RESEARCH STARTER

 People

 At the heart of Edinburgh is Old Town, the city's oldest district, which grew up around Edinburgh Castle starting in the eleventh century.
-The neighboring city of Leith has served for many years as Edinburgh's port; although merged into Greater Edinburgh, it retains much of its distinctive character.
+The neighbouring city of Leith has served for many years as Edinburgh's port; although merged into Greater Edinburgh, it retains much of its distinctive character.

 New Year's is one of Edinburgh's most popular holidays.
 New Year's Eve, known by the Scots term Hogmanay, is celebrated with customs that derive from the pagan winter solstice.
 New Year's Day is known as Ne'erday.